-They vary also in form; they are either annular, figs. 1 and 2; oval, fig. 3; in the form of a figure of S; or on a stem, figs. 4 and 5.
+They vary also in form; they are either annular, figs. 1 and 2; oval, fig. 3; in the form of a figure of 8; or on a stem, figs. 4 and 5.

-The last kind, Mr. Duffin's modification of the Pessaire à Bilboquet of the French, is usually made of box-wood and ivory; the head and upper portion of the stem, a b, are
+The last kind, Mr. Duffin's modification of the Pessaire à Bilboquet of the French, is usually made of box-wood and ivory; the head and upper portion of the stem, a b, are of box-wood hollowed, the former being slightly concave upon the summit, where it is perforated with small holes.

-The lower portion of the stem is of ivory, also hollowed; the upper end, c, of this last portion is turned spirally, in order to screw into the first; while the lower end, d, is in the form of a ball, which rests loosely in an ivory cup, let into a boxwood shield, e f.
+The lower portion of the stem is of ivory,

+also hollowed; the upper end, c, of this last portion is turned spirally, in order to screw into the first; while the lower end, d, is in the form of a ball, which rests loosely in an ivory cup, let into a box-wood shield, e f.